Blog

 To avoid any legal pitfalls, hire a lawyer early in the process to have a formal contract between you and your donor and/or the donor agency waiving all parenting rights.
 The contract should outline that any children born from the donated eggs are legally yours.

 If you and your partner need help to conceive, a number of options are available.
 Consider the ones that seem like they might be a good fit.
-Talk with your doctor to figure out a plan you feel
+Talk with your doctor to figure out a plan you feel comfortable with.

 Hope you found the information helpful.
 Good luck with your parenthood!!